LevyHsu/spaggiari/README.md

 You can issue a command with `@info all`, or `@info tnnxu`.

 ###### Bugs
-- Using `combos.keys()` is in ABC order and not testing 'root' first.
 - The `@stop` command is not perfect and doesn't fully stop scans in progress.

 ###### Todo